metafizzy/flickity/README.md

   // if imagesLoaded is present, Flickity can re-position cells
   // once images are loaded

+  initialIndex: 0,
+  // zero-based index of the initial selected cell

   percentPosition: true,
   // sets positioning in percent values, rather than pixels
   // Enable if items have percent widths